sami-laine/statemachine/README.md

 ## Initial State

+State machine is expecting initial state (`initial_state`) to be defined.
+State machine predefines an initial state but it can be replaced with user defined State.

-Define initial state by using `initial_state`.
-State machine is expected to have exactly one initial state.
+`ConfigurationError` is raised if state machine detects that `initial_state` is not connected to any other state.
-`InitialStateNotSetError` is raised if not set.
+This is likely a configuration error.

+Initial state can be set by assigning a State to `initial_state`.

 ```Python
 from statemachine import StateMachine, State